Cruise like a pro: insider tips for a relaxing ocean cruise

 The joy of cruising is that once you arrive at the ship, the porter takes over and delivers your luggage to your cabin.

 Getting glammed up for formal nights is one of the nicest things about going on a cruise.
-Dependent on the length of your cruise, you could have one, two or three formal nights during your holiday, and you’ll need to ensure you have the appropriate clothing.
+Depending on the length of your cruise, you could have one, two or three formal nights during your holiday, and you’ll need to ensure you have the appropriate clothing.

 For ladies, this could be an evening gown, cocktail dress, dress suit or elegant separates.
 For men, think a smart suit with a tie or a dinner jacket including a bow tie.